-The event, supported by the Church Commissioners and Dame Caroline Spelman MP, will bring together people and organisations from across the country who work with women in prison, in the community through Women’s Centres, housing providers and MPs.
-The event will showcase powerful examples of how people are working to drive change for disadvantaged women.
+The event, supported by the Church Commissioners and Dame Caroline Spelman MP, brought together people and organisations from across the country who work with women in prison, in the community through Women’s Centres, housing providers and MPs.
+The event showcased powerful examples of how people are working to drive change for disadvantaged women.

 Bishop Christine said, “We know from statistics that many women lose their homes while in custody and 60% of women prisoners may not have homes to go to on release.
 Safe, secure housing is crucial in breaking the cycle of offending and the harm it causes to our communities, to the women involved and to their families.
 My hope is that this event will play its part in raising such an important issue and provide opportunities for housing providers and organisations working with disadvantaged women to find more solutions to this problem.”

-Speakers include Gabrielle Lee, Governor at HMP Low Newton in County Durham, Caroline Walker, Head of Community at Cheltenham Borough Homes and Lisa Boyack, Service Manager at the charity Changing Lives.
-We will also have the privilege of hearing a personal story from a service user from the Nelson Trust, a Women’s Centre based in Gloucestershire, Wiltshire and Somerset.
-She will share her personal story and how the support of the Nelson Trust turned her life around.
+Speakers included Gabrielle Lee, Governor at HMP Low Newton in County Durham, Caroline Walker, Head of Community at Cheltenham Borough Homes and Laura Seebohm from Changing Lives.
+We also had the privilege of hearing a personal story from Rachel who had experienced first hand the trauma of prison and losing her home and family.

-This event takes place in Prisons Week (13th – 19th October), when Christians from across denominations raise awareness and pray for all those affected by prisons and criminal justice.
+This event took place in Prisons Week (13th – 19th October), when Christians from across denominations raise awareness and pray for all those affected by prisons and criminal justice.